HL7/fhir-security-label-ds4p/input/pagecontent/background.md

 - Listing the SL tags required to convey each applicable policy, using the `sec-label-basis` extension.
 - Indicating that the Sender supports `must-display`, `sec-label-classifier`, and `sec-label-related-artifact` extensions.

-Sender implements ability to assign SLs at both the Bundle (High Watermark) and `Resource.meta.security`.
+Sender implements ability to assign SLs at both the Bundle (High Water Mark) and `Resource.meta.security`.

 Sender posts discoverable SL Capability Statements for each supported policy.